 It can be said from Table 11 that by employing a locally-variable e.i.r.p. system, the transmitting power can be reduced by about 7 dB or 4 dB.
 It should be noted that in the locally-variable e.i.r.p. system, the pfd values of the nationwide beam are significantly lower than the peak value.
 These lower pfd values should be taken into account in the sharing study.

+3.5 Examples of BSS system in the band 21.4-22 GHz with no mitigation technique

+In area not subject to high total link attenuation, it should not be required to implement some mitigation technique to overcome the rain attenuation.
+Examples of BSS parameters are shown in Table [AA].

+In these examples, the benefit of the limited impact due to the rain attenuation could be used to:

+– limit the required RF power;

+– reduce antenna size;

+– increase information bit rate.

+TABLE [AA]

+Examples of 21 GHz band BSS link budget with no mitigation technique